 I want to discuss the two primary ways to earn sats with a Lightning node.
 The first way is by routing payments for others.
 The second way is by selling liquidity, a fancy way of saying people pay you for opening channels with them.
 Let’s first talk about forwarding payments.

 As a quick refresher, when your node forwards a payment, at least one of your channels increases in local liquidity, and one of your channels decreases in local liquidity.
 This happens when the automatic pathfinding or the payer determines the route the payment will travel.
 Many factors play into this decision.

-Assuming the payer has not manually defined the route, the pathfinding algorithm may determine that forwarding through your node may be most effective by factoring in health metrics such as, reliability (uptime of node), fee rate (what fees the payer must pay to route a payment through your node), and longevity (how long your node been a part of the Network).
-A healthier channel means a higher likelihood of forwarding payments for others, which means you may be able to collect fees.
+Assuming the payer has not manually defined the route, the pathfinding algorithm may determine that forwarding through your node may be most effective by factoring in health metrics such as, reliability (uptime of node), fee rate (what fees the payer must pay to route a payment through your node), and longevity (how long your node has been a part of the Network).
+A healthier channel means a higher likelihood of forwarding payments to others, which means you may be able to collect fees.

 Now that we determined that the channel is healthy, how do we know what fee rate to set?
-This is generally determined by historical activity of the channel.
-Predicting which way funds will flow through a brand new channel is not easy.
+This is generally determined by the historical activity of the channel.
+Predicting which way funds will flow through a brand-new channel is not easy.
 Personally, I like to keep the fee rate low (50ppm or less, which means for every 1 million sats routed you will earn 50) on newer channels for at least a month.
 This way I can find out if it drains one way or another.
-Channels that drain (funds flow from the outbound to the inbound side) are where the greatest opportunity for fee collection are found.
+Channels that drain (funds flow from the outbound to the inbound side) are where the greatest opportunity for fee collection is found.

 A typical order of operations: